jongjam/jongjam/README.md

 - Bachelor of Science in Computer & Electrical Engineering from University of Washington Class of 2023.
 - I’m currently working on creating a scalable platform for my future web applications.
 - I’m currently learning more automation, web development and flight data analytics.
-- Things I like to do include boxing, yoga, swimming, cooking, fishing, coding, reading, and video games.
+- I like to browse used car websites and cook when I'm not hacking.

 <br>
 <p align="center">